 Information about appointments and visits at Helse Bergen

 During the coronavirus disease (COVID-19) epidemic, regulations on infection preventative actions have been taken to avoid the contamination of all patients within all of our hospital locations.
-In Norway, the epidemic is now under control, and the hospitals will therefore diminish regulations on visitations.
-Patients may now receive visits during their hospital stay.
-Patients are also allowed to be accompanied during their outpatient clinical consultations.
-Still, infection prevention measures are relevant.
 This includes a questionnaire to all patients on corona.

 Before attending your appointment, we need to know if you may be infected by the corona virus.